michaelkolesidis/snake-array/README.md

 # snake-array
-The cursor shadow created a snake-like effect.
+The cursor shadow creates a snake-like effect.